UTennessee-JICS/LACE/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README documents the steps necessary to make lace after pulling from this git repository.

 ### What is this repository for? ###